Sunrise Movement: History

-In the summer of 2020, the Sunrise Movement has started to do Wide Awake actions, in which movement members show up at politicians' houses early in the morning, chanting and making noise to wake them up.
+In the summer of 2020, the Sunrise Movement began organizing Wide Awake actions, in which protesters show up at politicians' houses early in the morning, chanting and making a noise to wake them up.

-Among controversies, the Washington, D.C. chapter of the movement has been accused of antisemitism after canceling a planned appearance over the simultaneous appearance and participation of several prominent Jewish organizations who they claim support Israeli Zionism: "Given our commitment to racial justice, self-governance, and indigenous sovereignty, we oppose Zionism and any state that enforces its ideology," the chapter stated.
-The national movement subsequently denounced the D.C. chapter's decision as "unacceptable and antisemitic" because it singled out Jewish groups without mentioning other participating groups with similar views on Zionism and Israel.
+Among controversies, the Washington, D.C., chapter of the movement was accused of antisemitism after canceling a planned appearance at a rally for democratic rights over the simultaneous appearance and participation of several prominent Jewish organizations who they claim support Israeli Zionism: "Given our commitment to racial justice, self-governance, and indigenous sovereignty, we oppose Zionism and any state that enforces its ideology," the chapter stated, while calling on the rally coalition to remove the Jewish groups with the implicit notion of DC chapter support afterwards.
+The national movement's initial statement consisted of a watery combination of no foreknowledge of the DC chapter's plans and general action in favor of Palestinians and against prejudice (including Islamophobia); after being widely castigated, the national leadership subsequently denounced the D.C. chapter's decision as "unacceptable and antisemitic" because it singled out Jewish groups without mentioning other participating groups with similar views on Zionism and Israel.
+The DC chapter half-apologized, stating their anti-Zionist beliefs were correct but they had expressed them badly.

-In a Noam Chomsky interview in April 2021, Chomsky was asked what in over 60 years of speaking he was most proud of.
+In a Noam Chomsky interview in April 2021, Chomsky was asked what in more than 60 years of speaking he was most proud of.
 Mentioning the Sunrise Movement specifically, he replied: "The most gratifying thing is the work of the Sunrise Movement and many others who are carrying things forward in the face of severe difficulties, unflinching and moving forward on crucial challenges—that's gratifying."

-The Sunrise Movement Education Fund, which is the Sunrise Movement's 501(c)(3) nonprofit, was recommended as a top climate change charity by Giving Green, a nonprofit charity assessment organization, in November 2020.
-Giving Green removed its recommendation in November 2021 because the Sunrise Movement Education Fund has more funding than it used to and because of uncertainty on the Sunrise Movement's future plans.
+The Sunrise Movement Education Fund, which is the Sunrise Movement's 501(c)(3) nonprofit, was recommended as a top climate-change charity by Giving Green, a nonprofit charity assessment organization, in November 2020.
+Giving Green removed its recommendation in November 2021 because the Sunrise Movement Education Fund had more funding than it used to and because of uncertainty about the Sunrise Movement's future plans, saying, "post-2020, Sunrise did not play a key role in crafting and pushing approval for subsequent climate bills."